 Christine is a strong advocate for social justice and is passionate about working together as a community to create change.

-Axel, Case Manager -Outreach and Intake
+Axel, Senior Case Manager (Outreach and Intake Worker)

 Axel plays a key role at Guthrie House through delivering the Smart Recovery Program and Womens Choice and Change to the clients participating in both the residential and outreach components of the Program and leading the Australian Service Excellence Standards (ASES) (Certificate) accreditation process through QIP (Quality Innovation Performance).

 Axel holds a Bachelor of Social Science (Criminology), Diploma in Community Service and Welfare and a Diploma in NGO Leadership and Management.